Jyoty: DJ career and global recognition

 Singh began DJing in 2017 after Jamz Supernova encouraged her to perform at Bussey Building, despite initially lacking beatmatching skills.
 Her 2019 Boiler Room performance went viral, amassing over 5 million plays across YouTube and TikTok, significantly elevating her profile.
 Known for unpredictable sets that blend global club sounds, she has performed at iconic venues like Brixton Academy (London), Knockdown Center (New York), KOKO (London), and Paradiso (Amsterdam), often selling out shows within hours.
 Her 2022 European tour included 20 sold-out dates, with headline shows at KOKO and Paradiso.

 Jyoty has appeared at major festivals, including Melt Festival, Parklife Festival, Glastonbury Festival, All Points East, and Boiler Room's 2023 outdoor festival.
 In 2025, she led the Homegrown crew at Red Bull's Culture Clash at Drumsheds in London, alongside Flowdan, Lil Silva, Conducta, and Stush, representing electronic club culture in a four-round battle inspired by Jamaican sound clash traditions.
 Although the Spice Army, led by Spice, won the event, Jyoty's crew was praised for its unique live dubs and UK-focused electronic sounds.
+In 2025, Jyoty announced her biggest headline show to date, "Jyoty’s Palace", at London's Alexandra Palace, becoming one of the few DJs to headline the venue.

 Homegrown and community initiatives

 In 2022, Singh launched Homegrown, a series of intimate club nights with a no-phones policy and unannounced line-ups to foster authentic, inclusive club culture.
 These events, emphasizing community and freedom of expression, have sold out rapidly in Amsterdam, New York, London and Barcelona, at venues including KOKO, Paradiso, Public Records and Razzmatazz.
 She also founded the podcast series For Real, For Real and has hosted DJ workshops, including sessions for women in Kolkata, India, with the British Council, and a six-week course for young British Asian women aspiring to enter the music industry.
-In 2023, she was among over 50 artists, including Massive Attack and Brian Eno, who signed an open letter urging Field Day to distance itself from its parent company due to ethical concerns.
+In 2023, she was among over 50 artists, including Massive Attack and Brian Eno, who signed an open letter urging Field Day to distance itself from its parent company KKR, due to ethical concerns over its investments in Israeli companies linked to the Gaza genocide.